plone/heroku-buildpack-plone/Readme.md

 This feature is mostly to provide a mechanism for the heroku button to assign a random password.
-Most users will not use this directly, however, if you want to change the default admin password, you an by setting the ADMIN_PASSWORD environment variable:
+Most users will not use this directly, however, if you want to change the default admin password, you can by setting the ADMIN_PASSWORD environment variable:

     $ heroku config:add ADMIN_PASSWORD=yourSuper@secure%password